Police investigating Preetipls' video on controversial E-Pay ad for offensive content

 The video was laced with profanity, targeting the Chinese.

-The video has since been watched more than 36,000 times and been shared nearly 600 times.
+The video has since been watched more than 36,000 times on Facebook and been shared nearly 600 times.
+It was also uploaded on YouTube and a portion of it posted on Instagram.